 Students may not complete clinical practice rotations as paid employees.

 The program has established a safety screening protocol for students having potential access to the magnetic resonance environment.
-All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete a MRI Safety Screening Form as part of their clinical orientation requirements to assure they are appropriately screened for magnetic waves and radiofrequency hazards.
+All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete an MRI Safety Screening Form as part of their clinical orientation requirements to ensure they are appropriately screened for magnetic waves and radiofrequency hazards.
 If a student has had an injury to the eye involving a metallic object or fragment, they will be responsible for the cost of MRI orbits images prior to the rotation.